vitaly-t/iter-ops/README.md

 #### <i>Custom Operators:</i>

-See [iter-ops-extra] - a collection of custom operators (ones based on existing operators).
+See [iter-ops-extras] - a collection of custom operators (ones based on existing operators).

 #### <i>Resources:</i>